Sage Tolentino is leaving home and going halfway around the world to play college basketball.

-The Hawaiian hoops star is poised to own the paint.
+The Hawaiian hoops star is poised to own the paint in the American Athletic Conference.

 Sage Tolentino Highlights